Alys-Elica/OpenFVR/README.md

 Most file formats are now at least partially understood and have some kind of reading tool.

 Development of an experimental (read hacky, quick and dirty code hell) [engine](Tools/Libraries/FvrEngine/) has been started.
 It is able to *run* some games but needs some convertion (more like file copying).
-What remains to be done in the engine is mostly script function/plugin implementation, 4XM video image decoding (audio works) and optimisation/better code.
+What remains to be done in the engine is mostly script function/plugin implementation and optimisation/better code.
+Some parts (like the inefficient VR cubemap renderer) may be entirely rewritten if necessary.

 From then on it is possible to start implementing games (`Louvre: The final curse` - aka `The messenger` - is being worked on [here](Tools/Games/LouvreFinalCurse/README.md)).